mikkasendke/sessionizer.wezterm/README.md

 This will enable the following key binds:
  * `ALT+s` show the sessionizer
  * `ALT+m` switch to the most recently selected workspace

-(This only will apply correctly for now if you call `apply_to_config` after you define your own config.keys)

 Now you need to add the path(s) you want the sessionizer to operate on.
 You can do this by adding your path(s) to `sessionizer.config` like so